Old Fall River Road in Colorado's Rocky Mountain National Park is the ultimate road less traveled adventure.

 If you're entering Rocky Mountain from the west, near Grand Lake, you'll have to drive across the entire park to reach the Old Fall River Road starting point which will take around two hours.

-Considering many of the parks best hikes and sights are located along the Bear Lake Corridor, it's not a surprise that most people suggest staying in Estes Park over Grand Lake.
+Considering many of the parks best hikes and sights are located along the Bear Lake Corridor, I generally recommend visitors book their hotel in Estes Park.

-While you don't need to park anywhere to start this activity, like you would with many of the hikes in Rocky Mountain, there are still some things to discuss on this front.
+While you don't need to park anywhere to start this activity, like you would with many of the hikes in Rocky Mountain, you'll want to pull off and park at times to enjoy the views.

 Chasm Falls is the most popular detour along Old Fall River Road.
-The Chasm Falls area is marked which means you shouldn't have any issues finding it.
+Chasm Falls area is home to a road side waterfall and well marked which means you shouldn't have any issues finding it.

 The parking situation for Chasm Falls should be plentiful.
 There are actual parking spaces and plenty of spots to pull off along the road.
 The waterfall is located steps from the parking lot, making this a relatively quick stop and so parked vehicles will turn over quickly.

-In addition to Chasm Falls be sure to pull off at other scenic areas along the way.
+In addition to the falls be sure to pull off at other scenic areas along the way.
 Just keep your eyes open and you won't have any issues finding designated vehicle pull offs along the road.

 While we didn't have time to do any hiking on this particular day - there are hiking trailheads that originate along Old Fall River Road.